Readying your resume for an executive job search?

 Many people are surprised at the new look of leadership resumes, particularly when they review executive resume samples to get an idea of what others are using in job search.

-If you’ve stayed relatively current on resume trends, or had a resume professionally written within the 2011 through 2013 timeframe, you may be able to put together a striking presentation that will capture attention.
+If you’ve stayed relatively current on resume trends, or had a resume professionally written within the past 2-3 years, you may be able to put together a striking presentation that will capture attention.

 Conversely, if you’re unaware that an executive resume can take up more than a page, or if you’ve never experimented with fonts beyond Arial or Times New Roman, then your job search can suffer significantly from a bland resume – and you’ll need expert help.